 Xiaomi Tag: The $15 Dual-Network Puck

 The pitch for Xiaomi Tag is plain cheap dual-network coverage.
 The puck sells for $14.99 on the Xiaomi global store and AliExpress, and a 4-pack lands at $49.99, which is a per-tag cost under $13.
-We tested two units across a 2-bedroom apartment for two weeks, swapping one between an iPhone 16 Pro and a Pixel 9, and the take is that the tag holds up for everyday key-and-bag duty as long as you don’t expect UWB precision.
+For everyday key-and-bag duty, the spec sheet makes sense as long as you don’t expect UWB precision.

 The thing that separates it from Tile and original Chipolo One is the dual-network choice.
 Apple’s cross-platform anti-stalking standard states that any compliant tracker must broadcast detection beacons that both iOS and Android can read.